aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

-Last update: Thu Feb  6 05:08:58 2025
+Last update: Fri Feb  7 05:08:54 2025

 ### Let's play! 🎮